imagentleman/ublime/README.md

 You can apply different color schemes to different filetypes (for example, one for .js, another for .css and a third one for the rest as default).

 - In the menu go to `Preferences > Settings - More > Syntax Specific - User`.
 - It will open a settings file for the extension of the current file.
 - Just write the appropriate .json configuration.

 Example:

 `{ "color_scheme": "Packages/LocationOfTheTheme/themeName.tmTheme" }`

+## How to install on Visual Studio Code

+### Manual Download

+- Download the repository in this [zip file](https://github.com/imagentleman/ublime/archive/master.zip).
+- Unzip the files and copy the individual theme folders (e.g. `gruntilda-syntax`) you want.
+- Paste the files in Visual Studio Code's extensions folder, which can be found on `~/.vscode/extensions` on Mac and on `c:\Users\yourusername\.vscode\extensions` on Windows.

 ## How to install on Atom